Krakowski-zz/hh-py-suite/README.md

 You can also use conda environment:

-`conda install -c bioconda hhsuite`
+`conda install -c bioconda hhsuite blast`

 `conda install -c conda-forge biopython`